Wind-WindKids/winding/samples/storycats/winding.md

 --
 “Can you teach me?”, Foxy asked.

-“I don't want to fly, but I always wanted to run really fast, like a fox.”
+“I don't want to fly, but I always wanted to run fast, like a fox.”

 @image:
-Foxy crouches, ears back, a thin ribbon of color beginning to form above his head
+Foxy looks at Trixy, hopeful.
+Trixy tilts her head a bit, amused.
+Windy flutters far away near low trees with flowers on the horizon, just a spec of color.
+Kittens are more detailed now.

 --
-part3_storycat: landscape-orientation
+part3_trixy_calls_windy: landscape-orientation
 --

+“Windy, come here,” Trixy called.

+And Windy darted over, wings humming.

+@image: Trixy, Foxy, Windy.hummingbird
+Trixy calls to Windy, who is flying in from the right, wings a blur.
+Foxy watches, intrigued.

+--
+part3_cat_and_story: landscape-orientation
+--
 “A storycat is a cat and a story,” Trixy said.

-“And a cat can learn a new story,” Windy added.
+“And a cat can learn a new story,” Windy rhymed.

 @image:
-Trixy in her colorful cat form, fur shimmering turquoise, gold, and emerald, shadow stretching long.
-Windy in his hummingbird form, perched on her back, wings folded.
+Trixy, cute and orange, tail high.
+Foxy is looking at her with interest.
+Windy in his hummingbird form, flying nearby, wings a blur.
+The garden colors are starting to brighten slightly, with hints of flowers in the grass, sky a bit bluer.

+@Foxy:
+A cute brown tabby kitten with bright eyes and a playful demeanor, he is always curious, ready to explore and likes to run fast.

+@Windy.hummingbird:
+A hummingbird of Ariane de Félicie kind, wings with green and orange highlights, a glittering green head with orange markings, green undertail, slightly curved and medium-sized bill with green lower mandible, and forked violet tail, green belly.

 --
-part3_storybird: landscape-orientation
+part3_color: landscape-orientation
 --
+And suddenly Trixy began to shimmer with color.

+@image: Trixy.colorful, Windy.hummingbird, Foxy
+Trixy in her cute colorful kitty form, fur shimmering vivid orange.
+Windy in his hummingbird form, flying nearby, wings a blur.
+Foxy watches, amazed.
+The garden colors are starting to brighten slightly, with hints of flowers in the grass, sky a bit bluer, and constellations of cats and birds faintly visible in the sky.
+Drawn in realistic detailed picture-book style.

+@Foxy:
+A cute brown tabby kitten with bright eyes and a playful demeanor, he is always curious, ready to explore and likes to run fast.

+@Windy.hummingbird:
+A hummingbird of Ariane de Félicie kind, wings with green and orange highlights, a glittering green head with orange markings, green undertail, slightly curved and medium-sized bill with green lower mandible, and forked violet tail, green belly.

+--
+part3_storycat: landscape-orientation
+--
-“And even turn into a storybird,” Trixy said.
+“Foxy, you are a storycat now,” Trixy said.

 “Try to tell yourself a new story,” Windy added.

-@image:
+@image: Trixy.colorful, Windy.hummingbird, Foxy
 Windy sitting on top of Foxy's back, wings spread wide.
 A faint green-gold glow surrounds Windy.
 Foxy looks at Trixy, intrigued.
-Trixy is in her storybird form, shimmering green and gold.

 --
 part3_foxy_tries: landscape-orientation
 --
-“I am Foxy… the storycat.”
+“I am Foxy… the storycat,” he tried.
+And he turned into light and stories.

 @image:
-Letters gather like fireflies around Foxy’s whiskers.
+Foxy looks determined, his shape luminous, now made from patterns of letters and constellations.
+Trixy watches, smiling.
+Windy hovers nearby, wings a blur.
+The garden is now vibrant with flowers, low trees with flowers on the horizon, sky a clear blue with constellations of cats and birds visible.
+The content is: I'm a storycat.
+I'm a cat.
+I am Foxy, meow.
+Once upon a time, there was a cat.
+It was a very social cat.
+It could read and write.
+A storycat is more than a cat.

+@Trixy:
+A playful orange kitten with a bright personality, she is always ready for an adventure.
+Her fur is shining slightly.

 --
 part3_foxy_declares: landscape-orientation
 --
-“I am Foxy Reynard… the storyfox.”
+“I am Foxy Reynard, the storyfox,” he declared.

 @image:
-The letters flash; Foxy’s tail lengthens and flares bright.
+Foxy looks determined, still kitten shaped, but his shape luminous orange, now made from patterns of letters and constellations, his tail lengthens and flares bright.
+Trixy watches, smiling.
+Windy hovers nearby, wings a blur.
+The garden is now vibrant with flowers and greenery, sky a clear blue with bright constellations of cats, foxes, birds and other animals visible, forming thousands of triangles and shapes.
+Equations: a²+b²=c², e-ri-caa, a + b + c - c, e^iπ + 1 = 0 The content is: I am Foxy Reynarn.
+I'm a storyfox.
+I'm a cat.
+I am Foxy.
+A storycat is more than a cat.

+@Trixy:
+A playful orange kitten with a bright personality, she is always ready for an adventure.
+Her fur is shining slightly.

 --
 part3_foxy_declares_two: landscape-orientation
 --
-“I am Foxy Reynard… the fox.
-Oh, and I can run really fast.”
+“I am Foxy Reynard, the fox.
+Oh, and I can run really fast,” he added.

+His legs got longer and stronger.

 @image:
-The content changes again; Foxy’s legs lengthen, and his fur deepens to a rich russet.
+Foxy’s legs lengthen, his luminous shape deepens to a rich russet.
+Trixy watches, smiling.
+Windy hovers nearby, wings a blur.
+The garden is now vibrant with flowers and greenery, sky a clear blue with constellations of cats and birds visible.
+Bright constellations in the sky, forming thousands of triangles and shapes.
+Equations: a²+b²=c², e-ri-caa, a + b + c - c, e^iπ + 1 = 0 The content is: I am Foxy Reynarn.
+I'm a storyfox.
+I'm a fox.
+I can run really fast.
+A storyfox is more than a fox.

 --